Aftermath of the Afghanistan War (2001–2021): Islamic State activity

+view IS-KP as the primary threat to their rule.

 War crimes

 In October 2021, the chief prosecutor of the International Criminal Court, Karim Ahmad Khan, indicated that they will open cases related to war crimes in Afghanistan.
 The court will not investigate alleged crimes by the U.S. and its allies, due to a law enacted by the U.S. called American Service-Members' Protection Act and bilateral treaties with friendly countries, which protects U.S. military personnel from international prosecution.

 Humanitarian crisis

 Following the Taliban takeover, western nations suspended humanitarian aid and the World Bank and International Monetary Fund also halted payments to Afghanistan.
 The Biden administration froze about $9 billion in assets belonging to the Afghan central banks, blocking the Taliban from accessing billions of dollars held in US bank accounts.

 In October, the UN stated that more than half of Afghanistan's 39 million people faced an acute food shortage.
 According to The New York Times, "the crisis is, in large part, American-made, imposed by deliberate policy choices with results that were predicted months in advance."
 They also cited factors such as drought, which has damaged food production, and the fighting during the Taliban takeover, which has disrupted basic services and displaced many to cities.
 On October 20, Taliban's chief spokesman Zabihullah Mujahid told CBS News that "On the one hand they say a million children will die, but on the other, the US are holding our money.
 The US should release our money so we can save more children."

 On 11 November 2021, the Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
 The UN World Food Program has also issued multiple warnings of worsening food insecurity.
 World leaders pledged $1.2 billion in humanitarian aid to Afghanistan.

 On 22 December 2021, The United Nations Security Council unanimously adopted a US-proposed resolution to help humanitarian aid reach desperate Afghans, while seeking to keep funds out of Taliban hands.
 The Under-Secretary-General for Humanitarian Affairs, Martin Griffiths, described the council's passage of resolution 2615 (2021) as “evidence of how seriously Member States take the shocking levels of need and suffering in the country.”

 Support in form of wheat has been provided by various countries, including India.

+In December 2023, speaking about the situation in Afghanistan, WHO Director-General Tedros Adhanom Ghebreyesus said that 30% of the Afghan population was facing acute food insecurity, adding that "Close to 1 million children are severely malnourished and 2.3 million are suffering from moderate acute malnutrition.
+WHO needs $ 185 million to continue providing medicine and supporting hospitals to prevent more Afghan children and women from dying of malnutrition and the consequences of food insecurity."

+in 2025, health facilities providing medical care to over a million ceased operations or where closed as part of the Trump administrations cuts to the United States Agency for International Development.